 Researchers published their findings in the journal The Lancet.
 The MDR strains are resistant to rifampicin and isoniazid, especially in the developing world, where as much as 50% of tuberculosis cases have formed a resistance to these drugs.
 Alternative treatments are toxic and more expensive, and take a much longer time to fully cure the disease.
 Developing countries can’t afford the several billion dollars required to effectively combat the disease.

-Broad-spectrum antibiotics called fluoroquinolones, amikacin, capreomycin and kanamycin are among the second-line drugs that the MDR strains are also resistant too.
-This extensively drug-resistant (XDR) tuberculosis indicates a trend towards infections that will eventually become untreatable.
+Broad-spectrum antibiotics called fluoroquinolones, amikacin, capreomycin, and kanamycin are among the second-line drugs that the MDR strains are also resistant too.
+This extensively drug-resistant (XDR) tuberculosis indicates a trend toward infections that will eventually become untreatable.

 The critical step involves preventing MDR tuberculosis from turning into XDR tuberculosis.
 In a recent survey of people diagnosed with MDR tuberculosis, 43.7% were infected with a strain resistant to at least one second-line drug while 6.7% were infected with a XDR strain.